 The knowledge you'll gain on the IGCSE English Language course will have a long-lasting effect on your career.
 No matter what the profession, job and promotion opportunities favour those who can speak clearly and fluently and express their thoughts convincingly in writing.

-This course will prepare you for the Edexcel IGCSE English Language B (syllabus 4EB0) exams that take place in June every year.
+This course will prepare you for the Edexcel International GCSE English Language B (Specification 4EB1) exams that take place in January and June every year starting June 2018.
 For exam details see the 'Assessment' section.

 Key topics studied throughout this course include: